Kong/docs.konghq.com/app/dev-portal/portals/index.md

 title: Create a Dev Portal
 ---

-The {{site.konnect_short_name}} Dev Portal is a customizable website for developers to locate, access, and consume API services.
+The Konnect Dev Portal is a customizable website for developers to locate, access, and consume API services.

 ### Common use cases:
 * Internal Dev Portal